cproctor/django-banjo/README.md

    web browser.
 If there is an error, `heroku logs --tail` will show you what's going on.
 This is a good place to start with debugging.
 After you update your code, commit it and push again to heroku.

-### Notes on Heroku deployment

-`banjo --init-heroku` should:

-- Check for the `heroku` executable.
-Or fail with a message.
-- Create `Procfile` with:

-      web: banjo

-- Install `gunicorn` if not already installed.
-- Install `django-heroku` if not already installed.
-- Create `requirements.txt` with `pip freeze`.